Setting Detection Rules

 • Automated Response: Enable or disable automated response options, depending on the options enabled in the integration and on the permissions the cloud service user granted.

-Global notifications will affect all enabled detection rules.
+Global notifications affect all enabled detection rules.

 To edit a detection rule: